-This course covers trends and influences in twentieth century furniture and lighting for the home.
-Office and public interior spaces will be studied.
+This course covers trends and influences on 20th-century furniture and lighting for the home, office and public interior spaces.
 The latest trends and technologies are examined through a study of the furniture design process.
 Crafts and art furniture, antiques and collectibles, are studied for their influences on trends.
 The wide range of available lighting materials is explored.
 Creation of dramatic and functional lighting effects and spatial interpretations are studied.
+Average Materials Cost: \$50.